mukeshkumar108/awesome-pwa/docs/SUPABASE_SETUP.md

 FOR UPDATE USING (auth.uid() = user_id);

--- Allow users to insert their own profile (for signups) CREATE POLICY "Users can insert own profile" ON profiles FOR INSERT WITH CHECK (auth.uid() = user_id);
+-- Allow users to insert their own profile (for signups) -- ⚠️ CRITICAL: WITH CHECK clause is required for INSERT policies CREATE POLICY "Users can insert own profile" ON profiles FOR INSERT WITH CHECK (auth.uid() = user_id);
 ```

+> **⚠️ Important**: The `WITH CHECK` clause in INSERT policies is critical.
+Without it, the policy allows inserts but doesn't validate them, which can cause profile creation to fail silently.
+Always include `WITH CHECK` in INSERT policies.

 ### Verify RLS Setup